 - My Account

-So many girls have good flexibility when stretching, but find it hard to use this when dancing, especially with getting legs higher in a développé.
+So many dancers have great flexibility when stretching, but find it hard to use this when dancing, especially with getting legs higher in a développé.

-If you simply practise the step over and over, often the result is bulky thighs, with not a lot of increase in range.
+If you simply practise the step over and over, often the result is bulky thighs and tight hips, with not a lot of increase in range.
 This will happen if you are trying to use the front of the leg to lift, rather than controlling the leg from the hip.

 This exercise is also fantastic to practice if you have a serious foot injury and are not able to stand in class, or put load through the foot.
 You can even do this if you are not able to point the ankle, by keeping your ankle flexed throughout.
 This means that you can continue to strengthen your body and improve your technique, even when "not dancing" due to injury.